Sell from home · For home bakers & cooks

 Service radius

-Choose how far you’re willing to deliver — 1 km, 5 km, or your whole town.
+Choose how far you’re willing to deliver.
 Listings are only shown to people inside.

 Minimum notice

-Need 24 hours to proof a sourdough?
+Need 24 hours to proof sourdough?
 Set it per product.
-Buyers can only book delivery after that window.

 Accept or decline